 William Riley Junior founded the Riley Motor Company towards the end of the Nineteenth century.

-Before getting into the bicycle industry, Riley proved that he was no slouch in the business world, having accumulated considerable wealth in the textile industry and was interested in diversifying his business activities.
+Before getting into the bicycle industry, Riley had alreadyproved that he was no slouch in the business world, having accumulated a considerablef ortune in the textile industry.Unlike many of his counterparts in the UK cycle insdustry at that time, William Riley Junior was more of a businessman than and engineer, interested in diversifying his business activities.

 Despite being involved in several commercial enterprises, Riley also found the time to father quite a few offspring, most of them sons.